flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

 ++++++++++++++
 .. function:: filterPacket(packet, method, mac, client_ip, relay_ip, port)

-    Provides a means of writing your own banlist logic, excluding packets from sources you don't trust, that have done weird things, or under any other conceivable circumstance.
+    Provides a means of writing your own blocklist logic, excluding packets from sources you don't trust, that have done weird things, or under any other conceivable circumstance.

     It is called before the MAC is looked up in the database or by :func:`handleUnknownMAC`.
 Returning ``True`` will cause the MAC to proceed through the chain as normal, while returning ``False`` will cause it to be discarded.
-Returning ``None`` will put it into the temporary banlist, like other MACs that trip *staticDHCPd*'s configurable thresholds.
+Returning ``None`` will put it into the temporary blocklist, like other MACs that trip *staticDHCPd*'s configurable thresholds.

     :param packet: The packet received from the client, an instance of